The Tales of Beedle the Bard: "The Warlock's Hairy Heart"

-The story is about a young and handsome warlock who decides to never fall in love, so he uses Dark Arts to prevent himself from doing so.
-His family, hoping he will change, does nothing.
-However, one day, he hears two servants whispering about him not having a wife, so he decides to find a talented, rich, and beautiful witch and marry her to gain everyone's envy.
+The story is about a young and handsome warlock who, after deeming that love made his friends and contemporaries look foolish, decides to never fall in love, employing the Dark Arts to prevent himself from doing so.
+His family, unaware of his secret, did nothing.

+As time went on and the warlock grew older, his peers would marry and have children, and his aged parents would pass away.
+Feeling neither jealously nor grief from being alone, the warlock is proud of his choice.
+However, one day, he hears two servants whispering about him not having a wife, expressing both pity and derision.
+With his pride hurt, he decides to find a talented, rich, and beautiful witch and marry her to gain everyone's envy.

-By coincidence, he meets that girl the next day.
+By coincidence, he meets such a girl the next day.
 Though the girl is both "fascinated and repelled", the warlock persuades her to come to a dinner feast at his castle.
-During the feast, she tells him that she needs to know he has a heart.
-The warlock shows her his beating heart, now covered in hair, inside a crystal casket in his dungeon.
+During the feast, the warlock tries to woo the witch with empty words.
+Unimpressed, she tells him that she would be delighted by his affection, if she only thought he had a heart.

+The warlock shows her his beating heart, now shrivelled and covered in hair, inside a crystal casket in his dungeon.
 The witch begs him to put it back inside himself, after which she embraces him.
 However, being disconnected from its body for so long, his heart has developed savage tastes as it has degenerated into an animalistic state.

-And so he is driven to take by force a truly human heart, tearing out the witch's to replace his own; but upon finding that he cannot magic the hairy heart back out of his chest, he cuts it out with a dagger.
+And so, the warlock is driven to take by force a truly human heart, tearing out the witch's to replace his own; but upon finding that he cannot magic the hairy heart back out of his chest, he cuts it out with a dagger.
 Thus he and the maiden both die, with him holding both hearts in his hands.